The following procedure applies to tunnels connected to either Classic VPN or to HA VPN gateways.

 - Go to the VPN tunnels page.

-- Place a check in the box next to the VPN tunnel you need to remove.
+- Check the box next to the VPN tunnel you want to remove.

 - At the top of the screen, click Delete.